Build a Reconciling Community:

 Develop a customized 3-year strategic plan for your organization to become a more reconciling community.

-Each of these is followed by a “pastoral pause.”
-Pastoral pauses are supportive, shepherding conversations for senior leaders and their teams to have a safe place to discern how to navigate the difficult terrain of reconciling work.
+Each of these workshops are followed by consultation calls— supportive, shepherding conversations for senior leaders to discern how to navigate the difficult terrain of reconciling work.

 “[After working with Arrabon]…we are able to navigate much more complex conversations without detonating a landmine every single time we talk.”

-Arrabon offers self-led, low-barrier Bible study resources designed to cultivate the soil of reconciliation.
-These by providing a shared knowledge and language for discussion formed by Scripture geared toward helping churches practice biblical reconciliation.
+Arrabon offers self-led, low-barrier, Bible study resources designed to cultivate the soul of reconciliation.
+These small group studies will help your community develop shared knowledge and language for discussion that is formed by Scripture and geared toward helping churches become reconciling communities.

 About Arrabon